Gaurav Gogoi

-Gaurav Gogoi (born 4 September 1982) is an Indian politician and social worker of Indian National Congress from Assam who has been serving as the Deputy Leader of Opposition in Lok Sabha since 2024.
-He is currently representing the Jorhat Lok Sabha Constituency in 18th Lok Sabha since 2024.
-From 2020 till 2024, He served as the deputy leader of the Indian National Congress parliamentary party under Adhir Ranjan Chowdhury.
-He had represented the Kaliabor Constituency in the 16th Lok Sabha and the 17th Lok Sabha from 2014 till 2024, after which the constituency was abolished.
-He is the son of former Chief Minister of Assam Tarun Gogoi.
-He left his job at Airtel to join a Delhi-based NGO called Pravah in 2005.
+Gaurav Gogoi (born 4 September 1982) is an Indian politician from Assam who, since 2024, has served as the Deputy Leader of the Opposition in the Lok Sabha from the Indian National Congress, and, as the Member of Parliament for Jorhat Lok Sabha Constituency.
+He was elected President of the Assam Pradesh Congress Committee in 2025.
+He was the deputy leader of the Congress Parliamentary Party from 2020 to 2024.
+He represented Kaliabor in the Lok Sabha from 2014 to 2024.
+Gogoi is the son of Tarun Gogoi, who was the Chief Minister of Assam from 2001 to 2016.

 Early life and personal life

 Gaurav Gogoi was born in Delhi on 4 September 1982.
-His father, Tarun Gogoi, served as Chief Minister of Assam from 2001 to 2016 as the longest-serving chief minister of the state.
+His father, Tarun Gogoi, served as the Chief Minister of Assam from 2001 to 2016, and was the longest-serving chief minister of the state.

 Gogoi studied at St. Columba's School, Delhi.
 He then completed a B.Tech. degree in Electronics and Communication Engineering in 2004 from Guru Gobind Singh Indraprastha University, Delhi, and then joined the marketing team of Airtel.
+He left his job at Airtel to join a Delhi-based NGO called Pravah in 2005.
 He later went to the United States of America to study public administration.
 He holds a Master of Public Administration from New York University.

 He also enjoys dancing and choreography.

 In 2013, Gogoi married UK-born Elizabeth Colebourn.
 In 2014, he joined the Congress Party and served as the Member of the Indian Parliament from Kaliabor (Assumed office 1 September 2014).
 He and his wife have 2 children—one son and one daughter (born 2016 and 2020).

-Other luminaries related to Gogoi are poet Ganesh Gogoi (granduncle), film producer Paran Barbarooah (uncle), film director Prerana Barbarooah (cousin), and politician Dip Gogoi (uncle).
+Notable public figures related to Gogoi are poet Ganesh Gogoi (granduncle), film producer Paran Barbarooah (uncle), film director Prerana Barbarooah (cousin), and politician Dip Gogoi (uncle).